aidanwhelan/coding_challenges/README.md

-# daily_challenges
+# coding_challenges
-This repository is to document my solutions to daily coding challenges.
+This repository is to document my solutions to coding challenges and technical interview questions.